melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 discriminated unions, and, finally, the topic of higher-order functional programming (to come).
 All of the examples given in the slides can be compiled and executed under Mono (you need to copy the code from the slides, though).
-Some of the examples utilizes the `ImgUtil` library, which is comprised by an [img_util.fsi](/fsharp/img_util/img_util.fsi) file (an interface file) and the implementation file
+Some of the examples utilize the `ImgUtil` library, which is comprised by an [img_util.fsi](/fsharp/img_util/img_util.fsi) file (an interface file) and the implementation file